joelbinn/my-npm-ng2-component/README.md

 The following was done to create this distributable NPM module:

 1. npm init
-2. add dependencies to package.json (see the file)
+2. add dependencies to package.json (see the file); note usage of peerDependencies.
 3. add tsconfig.json (see the file)
 4. install typings
 5. add .npmignore which excludes files that shall not be published